Ram-Kumar-4240/LLM-model-Benchmark/README.md

-# RAG with Small Models
+# RAG with Small Language Models - Benchmarking and Optimization
 ## Overview

 This project explores Retrieval-Augmented Generation (RAG) with small language models, focusing on balancing efficiency, accuracy, and performance.
 The goal is to evaluate the capabilities of lightweight models in retrieval-based generation tasks, benchmarking their response times, memory efficiency, and throughput to determine their suitability for real-world applications.